 Q & A with Scott Proctor

-Throughout the 2006 postseason, Proctor will take part in an exclusive Q&A with MLB.com, sharing his thoughts after every Yankees game.
-On Friday, Proctor spoke about Kenny Rogers' masterful performance, the surprising lack of hitting by the Yankees and what his team needs to do to force the series back to New York for Game 5.
+Throughout the series, Proctor has taken part in an exclusive Q&A with MLB.com, sharing his thoughts after every game.
+On Saturday, Proctor talked about Jeremy Bonderman's performance, the disappointment of losing in the first round and what his team needs to do this winter to turn it around in 2007.

 Mark Feinsand is a reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.